kylejones200/psis_4700_applied_ai/webslides/topic_Model-Context-Protocol-MCP.md

 ## Governance Benefits

-Auditable logs of every request.
+Auditable logs of every request
-Standard format for approvals.
+Standard format for approvals
-Clear boundaries between systems.
+Clear boundaries between systems
 Essential for regulated industries

 > AI governance establishes policies, processes, and oversight for responsible AI deployment.
 This includes defining acceptable use, review procedures, and accountability mechanisms.